SLAM-Lab/LIPPo/README.md

 References
 ----------
 [1] D. Lee, A. Gerstlauer, "Learning-Based, Fine-Grain Power Modeling of System-Level Hardware IPs",
-    ACM Transactions on Design Automation of Electronic Systems (TODAES), 2018 (accepted for publication)
+    ACM Transactions on Design Automation of Electronic Systems (TODAES), vol. 23, no. 3, February 2018.

 ---
 If you have any questions, please contact: